tryffel/eventsourcing/README.md

 ### Projection

-A projection is created from the projection handler via the `Projection()` method.
-The method takes a `fetchFunc` and a `callbackFunc` and return a pointer to a Projection.
+A _projection_ is created from the projection handler via the `Projection()` method.
+The method takes a `fetchFunc` and a `callbackFunc` and returns a pointer to a Projection.

 ```go
 p := ph.Projection(f fetchFunc, c callbackFunc)